Viva Piñata (video game): Reception

-Viva Piñata received generally positive reviews, according to video game review aggregator Metacritic.
+Upon release, Viva Piñata received critical acclaim from video game journalists, with praise towards it graphics, color schemes, voice acting, strategic gameplay, replay value, and soundtrack.
+The game holds an 84% approval rating on the video game review aggregator Metacritic.
 Nearly a year after its release, Rare's Justin Cook said that the game had sold about 500,000 copies.

 The graphics were unanimously praised by critics.
 Justin Calvert of GameSpot stated the attention to detail was "uniformly impressive", and asserted that the visuals were cohesive.
 Erik Brudvig of IGN found that the game's graphical slowdown during its frequent autosaving to be startling, although he praised the presentation overall.
 Andrew Taylor of the Official Xbox Magazine praised the vibrant use of colors and attention to detail.
 Will Tuttle of Team Xbox similarly stated the colors were "vividly vibrant" and the design aesthetics "remarkably appealing", although he also found the autosaving slowdown frustrating.
 Gerald Villoria of GameSpy stated the graphics were "breathtaking", and noted the color palettes of the piñatas themselves gave the appearance that they were "stripped directly from an animated show".

 Critics commended various aspects of the gameplay.
 Calvert enjoyed the wide customization options and large number of piñata variations, stating that the gameplay itself was "silky smooth".
 Brudvig noted that there was a "ton to do"; he praised the encouragement of discovery and stated that it was "constantly filled with moments where you find something new to do".
 Tuttle commended the large number of piñatas, stating that finding managing all of the resources is "a lot of work".
 Villoria praised the "surprisingly deep" strategic gameplay, saying that it was one of the most "entertaining and fulfilling" experiences for the Xbox 360.

+Many critics have often cited Viva Piñata as one of the best titles for the Xbox 360.
+Christopher Cruz for Rolling Stone ranked the game sixteenth in their list of the best Xbox 360 games, while IGN placed the game nineteenth on their list, praising Viva Piñata for its simplicity and vibrant aesthetics.
+Eurogamer included Viva Piñata on their list of "The 10 Xbox 360 Games That Mattered the Most", calling it a "relatively frivolous but boundlessly lovely life simulation and management game", further praising the game's soundtrack, visuals, and gameplay.
+Tristian Jurkovich for Game Rant also included the title in their list of the "Greatest Xbox 360 Masterpieces", with Keith Stuart for The Guardian ranking the game second on their list of the twelve best Xbox 360 video games, calling it "an enjoyable, relaxing and deceptively deep experience."